https-github-com-Phi-Nguyen-Project/GroupProjectPersonalFinance/README.md

 ### 2. Screen Archetypes

 - [Login]
-  - [User can login to app to put in information]
+  - [User can login to app with credentials if no account user can create one and it will bw saved into cloud database]

 - [Month of]
   - [User can pick which month they want to view]